#1 Ranked Children’s Hospital by U.S. News & World Report

 MyPatients provides referring primary care providers with secure access to their patients’ information.

 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-Unlike many health conditions that develop silently inside the body, pediatric torticollis is easy to see from the outside.
+Unlike many health conditions that develop silently inside the body, torticollis is easy to see from the outside.
 You can recognize it when your child’s head persistently tilts to one side.

 The word “torticollis” itself comes from two Latin root words, “tortus” and “collum,” that together mean “twisted neck.”
 This condition, sometimes called wryneck, is relatively common in children.

 In general, torticollis is classified as either congenital (present at birth) or acquired (occurring later in infancy or childhood).
 By far the most common type is congenital muscular torticollis.
 Although children have this when they are born, parents may not notice it until children are several weeks old, as they start to gain more control of their head movement.

 Note: Pediatric torticollis is different from another condition, called spasmodic torticollis, that affects adults.